 Are you tired of (not) reaching your full potential?
 Improve your life with daily simple rules instead!

-There is a moment in your life as a manager where you realize that you can apply some strategic and managerial tools in your companies to improve your life.
-One commonly used tool is to write a mission in life, just like most companies do.
+There is a moment in your life as a manager where you realize that you can apply some strategy and managerial tools that you use at work to improve your life.
+One commonly used tool is to write a mission statement, just like most companies do.
 Writing your life mission helps to make career and personal choices and also allows for consistency in actions.
 A few years back, I phrased my life mission as: “Reach your full potential and help others reach theirs.”
 While I realized that the reaching-your-full-potential idea was quite cliché, I was very proud of my mission, and I found it empowering and exciting.